-The objective of the FY 2022 NSGP is to provide funding for physical and cybersecurity enhancements and other security-related activities to nonprofit organizations that are at high risk of a terrorist attack.
+The objective of the FY 2023 NSGP is to provide funding for physical and cybersecurity enhancements and other security-related activities to nonprofit organizations that are at high risk of a terrorist or other extremist attack.
 The NSGP also seeks to integrate the preparedness activities of nonprofit organizations with broader state and local preparedness efforts.